Small Business Resiliency Grant

-In May of 2020, TwispWorks launched the Small Business Emergency Grant to provide relief for businesses impacted by the Covid-19 Pandemic.
+In May of 2020, TwispWorks launched the Small Business Emergency Grant, now the Small Business Resiliency Grant (SBRG), to provide relief for businesses impacted by the Covid-19 Pandemic.
 Partnering with the Methow Valley Long Term Recovery Group and Okanogan County Economic Alliance, the initial program gave businesses throughout the Methow Valley $1,500-$5,000 grants to cover essential expenses such as rent and utilities, advertising costs, and working capital to purchase goods.
-Over the course of the next year, we gave out a total of 63 grants and distributed $114,500 throughout the business community.
+Over the course of the next two years, we gave out a total of 77 grants and distributed $138,750 throughout the business community.

 Updated September 14, 2021

 We believe that the SBRG has played an important role in the Methow Valley.
 For many small businesses, the grant has been more than money—it is a symbol of comradery and support that has encouraged, inspired, and brought hope to many small businesses during Covid-19.
 With the rural restructuring in our community and the subsequent rise in housing and living costs, economic disparity is increasing.
 Many small business owners do not have the capital to innovate, pivot, or change business plans.
 The SBRG represents an important transition from a community who not only buys local, but supports its businesses because they are fundamental to the diversity and socioeconomic health of our community.